kolide/fleet/docs/infrastructure/installing-fleet.md

 #### MySQL

 Fleet uses MySQL extensively as it's main database.
 Many cloud providers (such as [AWS](https://aws.amazon.com/rds/mysql/) and [GCP](https://cloud.google.com/sql/)) host reliable MySQL services which you may consider for this purpose.
 A well supported MySQL [Docker container](https://hub.docker.com/_/mysql/) also exists if you would rather run MySQL in a container.
-For more information on how to configure the `kolide` binary to use the correct MySQL instance, see the [Configuring The Kolide Binary](./configuring-the-kolide-binary.md) document.
+For more information on how to configure the `kolide` binary to use the correct MySQL instance, see the [Configuring The Fleet Binary](./configuring-the-fleet-binary.md) document.

 #### Redis

 Fleet uses Redis to ingest and queue the results of distributed queries, cache data, etc. Many cloud providers (such as [AWS](https://aws.amazon.com/elasticache/) and [GCP](https://console.cloud.google.com/launcher/details/click-to-deploy-images/redis)) host reliable Redis services which you may consider for this purpose.
 A well supported Redis [Docker container](https://hub.docker.com/_/redis/) also exists if you would rather run Redis in a container.
-For more information on how to configure the `kolide` binary to use the correct Redis instance, see the [Configuring The Kolide Binary](./configuring-the-kolide-binary.md) document.
+For more information on how to configure the `kolide` binary to use the correct Redis instance, see the [Configuring The Fleet Binary](./configuring-the-fleet-binary.md) document.